 Brother echoes changes

-The firm is of the firm belief that resellers will play a vital role in helping the nation deal with a hybrid working world.
-It shared research that revealed a divided response to going back to the office, with 53% stating that they feel safer at home in the current climate.
+The firm is of the belief that resellers will play a vital role in helping the nation deal with a hybrid working world.
+It shared research that revealed a divided response to going back to the office, with 53% stating that they felt safer at home in the current climate.

 “Understandably, many people in the UK are still concerned about returning to the office.
 But businesses also recognise that some employees are struggling to work from home and want to offer them the opportunity to resume some sense of normality,” said Andy Johnson, head of product and solutions management at Brother UK.